damianmgarcia/Hide-n-Seek/README.md

     - 2024-07-28
   - New features
     - Backup and Restore
       - You can now backup your settings and hidden jobs to a file on your device, and then restore them later when you need to.
-The backup file does not include any personal data, so you can freely share your list of hidden jobs with others.
+The backup file does not include any personal data, so you can freely share it with others as a way of sharing your hidden jobs list with them.
 - 4.3.3
   - Release date
     - 2024-04-01